-In our proposed optical refrigeration protocol (Fig. 1(e)), the cavity enhances the zero phonon line emission at 972 nm with Purcell effect and blue shift the mean emission wavelength (Fig. S1(b)).
-This allows us to excite the absorption peak at 992 nm, which shows an absorption coefficient larger than 1 $\text{cm}^{-1}$ at 100 K. The calculated cooling efficiency as a function of temperature and the pump wavelength is shown as Fig. 1(f).
-The MAT of Yb$^{3+}$:YLF crystal is reduced as a result of the increased absorption coefficient and the blueshift of mean emission wavelength, as show in the Fig. S1(a).
-In particular, the MAT is 38 K when pumped at the optimum wavelength of 992 nm.
-The dramatic improvement on the MAT with our protocol can potentially enable many applications that require cooling below LN$_2$ temperature \cite{Zaanen2015, Igor2021}.
-In addition to the significantly improved MAT, optical refrigeration below LN$_2$ temperature can be achieved by absorbing a broad band of photons between 987 nm and 1010 nm, making optical refrigeration an accessible substitute of liquid nitrogen cooling system.
+In our proposed optical refrigeration protocol (Fig.~\ref{fig1}(g)), the cavity enhances the emission of the zero phonon line at 972 nm via the Purcell effect and blue-shifts the mean emission wavelength (Fig.~\ref{Fig:S1}(b)).
+This allows us to excite the absorption peak at 992 nm, which shows an absorption coefficient larger than 1 $\text{cm}^{-1}$ at 100~K. The calculated cooling efficiency as a function of temperature and the pumping laser wavelength is shown in Fig.~\ref{fig1}(h).
+The MAT of the Yb$^{3+}$:YLF crystal is reduced due to the increased absorption coefficient and the blue shift of the mean emission wavelength, as shown in Fig.~\ref{Fig:S1}(a).
+In particular, the MAT is about 38 K when pumped at the optimum wavelength of 992 nm.
+The dramatic improvement in MAT with our protocol can potentially enable many applications that require cooling below LN$_2$ temperature \cite{Zaanen2015,Liu2019}.
+In addition to the significantly improved MAT, optical refrigeration below LN$_2$ temperature can be achieved by absorbing a broad band of photons between 987 nm and 1010 nm, making optical refrigeration a viable substitute for liquid nitrogen cooling systems.

-Fig. 2(a) and 2(b) show the calculated absorption coefficient spectra based on reciprocity relation and the measured fluorescence spectra of the 5$\%$ Yb$^{3+}$:YLF crystal at different temperatures, respectively.
+Fig.~\ref{fig2}(a) shows the calculated absorption coefficient spectra based on the reciprocity relation and the measured fluorescence spectra of the 5$\%$ Yb$^{3+}$:YLF crystal at different temperatures, respectively.
 Both absorption and emission spectra have narrower peaks at lower temperatures due to the reduced thermal crystal phonon energy.
-The population distribution of the excited state manifold of Yb$^{3+}$:YLF follows the Boltzman distribution.
-The red and blue spectrum range in Fig. 2(b) corresponds to the emission band from E5 to E4 and from E6 to E1, respectively.
-Therefore, the fluorescence ratio between blue band and red band can be used to characterize the internal temperature of the Yb$^{3+}$:YLF nanocrystal, as shown in Fig. S2(a).
+The population distribution of the excited state manifold of Yb$^{3+}$:YLF follows the Boltzmann distribution.
+The red and blue spectrum range in Fig.~\ref{fig2}(b) corresponds to the emission band from E5 to E4 and from E6 to E1, respectively.
+Therefore, the fluorescence ratio between blue and red bands can be used to characterize the internal temperature of the Yb$^{3+}$:YLF nanocrystal, as shown in Fig.~\ref{Fig:S5}(a).